Watchfulio/watchful-py/docs/source/usage.rst

         w.external(host, port)

-We can varify the connection by calling ``w.get()``.
+We can verify the connection by calling ``w.get()``.
 After you've connected to your hosted Watchful application instance, call this function any time you want to check on it's status.
 If everything works, you'll see the `ProjectSummary` returned.

 If you're not using the UI to manage your projects, and want to do everything using the API, you can create a new project with ``w.create_project()``.
 It will additionally be opened automatically, so you don't need to call ``w.open_project(...)``.
 You can give it a title with ``w.title("My Project")``.
 We will show this in a later section below.

 We recommend using the UI and the API at the same time, so you can connect to your hosted Watchful application via the API in a notebook or from plain Python, and at the same time also visualize your work in the UI.

-A walk-through of the API
+A Walk-through of the API
 -------------------------

-Now that you've connecte to a running Watchful application instance, let's take a look at the key parts of the API that are most commonly used.
+Now that you've connected to a running Watchful application instance, let's take a look at the key parts of the API that are most commonly used.

 .. automethod:: watchful.client.get